Seychelles parakeet: Behaviour and ecology

 Little is known about the habits of the Seychelles parakeet, but they were presumably similar to those of the Alexandrine parakeet, which associates in groups in forests and most wooded habitats, making daily flights, at considerable heights at times, between nighttime communal roost sites and feeding areas.
-The Seychelles parakeet lived in native forest, but as these were cleared, adapted to open, cultivated areas, and its diet included fruit.
+The Seychelles parakeet lived in native forest, but as that was cleared, adapted to open, cultivated areas, and its diet included fruit.
 An 1820 account by the British surgeon James Prior stated they were "not remarkable for their imitative powers".

 North's little known 1884 account of two captive birds she painted reads as follows:

 Hume pointed out that the remarks about their "stupidity" was a reflection of their island tameness, and that the pigeons mentioned may have been Malagasy turtle doves (Nesoenas picturata).

 Extinction

 The Seychelles were covered in thick forests when first described in 1609, and only inhabited by animals.
 They were settled by the French in 1768, and native forest was subsequently destroyed, which coincided with the decline of endemic birds and the success of introduced species.
-According to Prior, the Seychelles parakeet was considered abundant in 1811, but by 1867, Newton noted it had been almost exterminated due to its taste for maize:
+According to Prior, the Seychelles parakeet was considered abundant in 1811, but by 1867, Newton noted it had been almost exterminated because of its taste for maize:

-The Newton brothers stated in 1876 that the Seychelles parakeet and the Seychelles black parrot (Coracopsis barklyi) were decreasing in numbers due to the clearing of natural forest and replanting of coconuts, which these parrots did not feed on, and that they were doomed to extinction by being killed everywhere due to the damage they did to crops.
+The Newton brothers stated in 1876 that the Seychelles parakeet and the Seychelles black parrot (Coracopsis barklyi) were decreasing in numbers because of the clearing of natural forest and replanting of coconuts, which these parrots did not feed on, and that they were doomed to extinction by being killed everywhere because of the damage they did to crops.
 Two specimens were collected by the British superintendent Henry Morris Warry in 1881, and the captive birds described by North in 1883 are the last known from Silhouette.
 The last record of the species is of a bird shot by the American explorer William Louis Abbott on Mahé in March of 1893.
 The British ornithologist Michael John Nicoll did not see them when he visited in 1906.
 In 1907, Rothschild said the bird was confined to the islet of Silhouette, where it would probably become extinct.

-While the British ornithologist Desmond Vesey-Fitzgerald was unable to find birds in the 1930s (though he found a small population of the Seychelles black parrot on Praislin), Peters speculated in 1937 that they still survived on Silhouette.
-Greenway stated in 1967 that shooting and trapping would have been the primary causes of extinction, since Mahé rises almost 2000 ft straight up from the sea, and it would have been surprising if no forest had remained there.
-And as the island is only 17 mi long by 5 mi wide, he did not find it probable birds would be found there.
+While the British ornithologist Desmond Vesey-Fitzgerald was unable to find birds in the 1930s (though he found a small population of the Seychelles black parrot on Praslin), Peters speculated in 1937 that they still survived on Silhouette.
+Greenway stated in 1967 that shooting and trapping would have been the primary causes of extinction, since Mahé rises almost 2000 ft straight up from the sea, and it would have been surprising if no forest had remained there, and as the island is only 17 mi long by 5 mi wide, he did not find it probable birds would be found there.
 In 2017, Hume considered the species highly unlikely to have survived past 1906.
-Forshaw stated in 2017 that the species probably disappeared some time after the last specimen was collected in 1893 and Nicoll's 1906 visit when no birds were reported.
+Forshaw stated in 2017 that the species probably disappeared some time after the last specimen was collected in 1893 and before Nicoll's 1906 visit when no birds were reported.